AntelopeIO/antler-proj/docs/users_guide.md

 Update the Ricardian file and describe there what your contact and it's action do.

-Here is how generated Ricardien file looks like:
+Here is how generated Ricardian file looks like:
 ```html
 <h1 class="contract">hello</h1>
 ---